Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration: Findings

 \subsubsection{Theme 4.1 AI Trust Boundaries and Fit for Use}

-\textbf{AI tools were most trusted for brainstorming, ideation, and early-stage prototyping}, particularly for simple UI tasks, layout generation, and visual rendering where architectural soundness was less critical.
-These scenarios often involved work that followed established and well-documented patterns, such as common UI layouts or standard coding structures, and low-stakes personal projects. \quoting[P10]{Simple UI tasks, generating early-stage prototypes.
-That's where it shines.}

-\textbf{Trust declined sharply in production contexts}, especially for backend integration (e.g., setting up database connections, authentication systems, or API gateways), performance-critical systems (e.g., real-time analytics dashboards or high-traffic e-commerce platforms), and complex business logic (e.g., financial transaction validation, medical image processing, or multi-step workflow automation).
+Participants reported that AI tools were most trusted for ideation and early-stage prototyping, where architectural soundness was less critical.
+These scenarios typically involved low-stakes or personal projects and work that followed well-established patterns, such as common UI layouts or standard coding structures. \quoting[P10]{Simple UI tasks, generating early-stage prototypes.
+That's where it shines.} Trust declined sharply in production contexts, especially for backend integration (e.g., setting up database connections, authentication systems, or API gateways), performance-critical systems (e.g., real-time analytics dashboards or high-traffic e-commerce platforms), and complex business logic (e.g., financial transaction validation, medical image processing, or multi-step workflow automation).
 Multi-stakeholder workflows and backend functionalities such as databases or APIs were also seen as poor fits, particularly when coordination across designers, developers, and Quality Assurance (QA) teams was required. \quoting[P1]{I just don't trust AI when it comes to integrating with production.
 It's fine for prototypes or quick UI work, but once you're dealing with live systems, real data, large audience, it can break in ways you don't see coming.}